Home heat pump · Central ducted heat pump (4-ton)

 Beyond the system itself, the biggest swings come from whether existing ductwork can be reused or must be added, the electrical or panel work the system needs, the equipment brand and tier, and your local labor rates.
 Toggle ductwork and electrical above to see how much they move the total.

 Indicative estimate only.
 These central ducted heat pump (4-ton) figures are national market ranges for the configuration shown — they are planning ranges, not quotes, and not HVAC, electrical, or tax advice.
 Real cost varies widely by equipment, ductwork, contractor, and your site.
 Always get several written quotes from licensed HVAC contractors.
-The federal 25C tax credit is shown separately; its eligibility, rate, and cap can change — confirm with energy.gov / IRS and a tax professional.
-Data as of 2026-06.
+The federal 25C credit is not available for property placed in service after December 31, 2025, so this 2026 estimate does not subtract it.
+Check current state, utility, and local incentives separately.
+Cost data as of 2026-06; federal rule checked 2026-07-12.